evaherbst/Blender_remeshing_guide/README.md

 If you want to update the vertex group (after cleaning some sharp angles), in the vertex group go to select, then remove.
 Now your vertex group is empty and you can rerun the script and assign the remaining sharp angle vertices to that group.

 Keep fixing vertices until the script results in 0 selected vertices (this means no angles are > 150 or < 20 degrees).
 As mentioned above, make sure the Statistics view is enabled so you can see the number of vertices selected by the script.

+**note**: if you get an error that says edges of size 0 are causing a problem, use the "merge by distance" feature to clean these up, then rerun the script again.

 ___
 ### Merging two objects